JanusGraph/janusgraph/RELEASING.md

 Create an issue to initialize the next SNAPSHOT release.

-Open a pull request with the `pom.xml` updates as a fix for that issue.
+Open a pull request with the `pom.xml` updates as a fix for that issue and also update `snapshot_version` in the `mkdocs.yml`.

 ### Announce the release